-This year the Compass Partnership of Schools established an Associate Membership model for schools who wish to benefit from the extensive CPD offer and leadership development that the trust offers.
+The Compass Partnership of Schools' Associate Membership model for schools who wish to benefit from the extensive CPD offer and leadership development that the trust offers continues to operate effectively.
 We have three associate member schools in Medway and this has enabled us to develop a local hub and local strategic leadership of this important work.